SambaCommunications/Samba-Android-SDK/README.md

     };
 }}
 ```
-If you would like to check the status of the ad the following methods are available.
+If you would like to check the status of the ad, the following methods are available:

 samba.isAdLoading()

+samba.isAdLoaded()

 samba.isAdReady()